Sculpture is an aesthetic language I use to bridge the gap between reason and emotion.

 The deep disconnect between scientific rationality and the emotional nature of human experience draws into question where we find meaning and how we seek to answer fundamental questions about life.
 My work seeks to transcend the divide from objective scientific data towards that of experiential knowledge.

 Drawing from history, narrative, emotion, and perception, my artwork synthesizes information into knowledge through an intently subjective human experience.
 I interpret the poetics of statistical information by translating data into lines, forms, and materials that reveal abstract concepts and unseen phenomena as communicative, sensory, and aesthetically engaging artworks.

-Adrien has held Visiting Artist positions at San Diego State University and at California College of the Arts, where she received a BFA.
-In addition to teaching, she pursues her creative practice out of her studio on the former Naval Base in Alameda, CA.
+Adrien was the Latham Fellow at IIT Institute of Design in Chicago in 2020, and has held Visiting Artist positions at San Diego State University and at California College of the Arts, where she teaches art and design.
+Adrien pursues her creative practice out of her studio on the former Naval Base in Alameda, California.